vda-lab/visualisation-tutorial/pages/vegalite/zooming-and-panning.md

 permalink: vegalite-zooming-and-panning.html
 folder: vega-lite
 ---
-Using the `interval` selection type, we can actually make a plot zoomable and pannable by binding is to the scales.
+Using the `interval` selection type, we can actually make a plot zoomable and pannable by binding to the scales.

 A simple example: